Alphaomegainfinity/COVID19_Vaccination/README.md

 #### 1. Proposal

-        For oour project we wanted to find and aggregate data that will allow us to look at Covid 19 vaccinations and Covid 19 recoveries per country by date.
+        For our project we wanted to find and aggregate data that will allow us to look at Covid 19 vaccinations and Covid 19 recoveries per country by date.
 The dataset will also allow us to look at key points during this time period to acertain the effectiveness of the vaccinations at aiding suppression and recovery from the virus.